 In Europe and the US, there is instead an excess of capital and interest rates are low.
 Especially in many European countries, savings rates are virtually zero.
 Simultaneously, many people in the rich European countries or US are aware of their beneficial position and donate large amounts to charity directed to development countries.
 Also among companies, corporate social responsibility (CSR) has increased in importance and social investments are becoming popular.

-Lenders Without Borders started as a way of utilizing the win win-situation that appears when combining individuals and companies with excess capital and willingness to help with small scale Ugandan business owners in need of capital to expand their businesses.
+The founders of Lenders Without Borders realized that there was a win win-situation if individuals and companies with an excess of capital could be connected to the small scale Ugandan business owners in need of capital to expand their businesses.